 He told Jacob that he was rich and had plenty.

-If a man, “hated” by God and who sold his birthright, can say, “I have more than enough” there is no tangible reason why you should be blaming anyone, enemies, ancestral curses, altars, and old women for the reasons why you have not done well.
+If a man, “hated” by God and who sold his birthright, can say, “I have plenty” there is no tangible reason why you should be blaming anyone, enemies, ancestral curses, altars, and old women for the reasons why you have not done well.

 In the next post, we’ll look at Esau Stopped Being a Hunter.